 - Cellular therapy (CAR T-cells, recombinant TCRs) involves methods to retarget your immune cells to specific proteins on a particular cancer.

 Physician-scientists at UC San Diego Health System are actively using immunotherapy to treat all cancers, including lung cancer, breast cancer, colorectal cancer, prostate cancer, neuroblastoma, melanoma, bladder cancer, kidney cancer, lymphoma, and leukemia.
 Our researchers are also studying drugs that activate the immune system to help patients with refractory cancers.

 Possibly, but it will depend upon your type of cancer and your doctor’s recommendations.
 Often immunotherapy is done along with chemotherapy and radiation treatment.

 Immunotherapy can be given via pills, subcutaneous injections, or intravenous infusions.
 Injections or infusions require a clinic visit.

 How often will I receive immunotherapy?

-Treatment schedules vary and will depend upon your type of cancer and your doctor’s recommendations.
-Some treatments are once a day, whereas, others are once a week or month.
+Treatment schedules vary and will depend upon your type of cancer, your doctor’s recommendations, and the specific clinical study.
+Some treatments are once a day; others are once a week or once a month.

 What are possible side effects of immunotherapy?